Preference Conditioned Multi-Objective Reinforcement Learning: Decomposed, Diversity-Driven Policy Optimization: Experimental Details

 The PPO specific hyperparameters are the following: \begin{itemize} \item Number of environments: 4 \item Learning Rate: 0.0003 \item Batch Size: 512 \item Number of minibatches: 32 \item Gamma: 0.995 \item GAE lambda: 0.95 \item Surrogate Clip Threshold: 0.2 \item Entropy Loss coefficient: 0 \item Value function loss coefficient: 0.5 \item Normalize Advantages, Normalize Observations, Normalize rewards: True \item Max gradient Norm: 0.5 \end{itemize}

 For the actor network, we initialized the final layer with logstd value of 0.
 For humanoid and ant benchmarks, the logstd value was -1.
 We performed every experiment with 5 random seeds to find confidence intervals.
 In all cases, both actor and critic networks had 2 hidden layers with 64 neurons in each layer.
 The activations were tanh, with the final layer having no activation.
-Increasing the capacity of the network caused instability in learning.
-The KL divergence of the policy was extremely high resulting in high policy entropy and it being unable to learn properly, which we attribute to overfitting.
 For all experiments, the action diversity loss parameter $\lambda$ was 0.01 and $\alpha = 1$

-We trained all baselines and \toolname{} on a Xeon Gold 6330 CPU, where every experiment was allotted 14 cores and 128Gb RAM.
-The experiments did not use GPUs.
+We trained all baselines and \toolname{} on a M3 Ultra 96gb RAM Mac Studio.

-All baselines used the same number of environment interactions, network architecture size, and PPO parameters.